sudokyle/DDSA/README.md

 # Dart Data Structures & Algorithms Library (DDSA)

-This open source project is about implementing Data Structures, Algorithms, as well as Software Design Patterns with pure java (that is, no dependencies).
+This open source project is about implementing Data Structures, Algorithms, as well as software design patterns with pure Dart (that is, no dependencies).

 ### About The Project.